tmachyta/AirMood/README.md

 Make sure you have the following software installed on your system:

 - Java Development Kit (JDK) 17 or higher
+- Spring Boot 2.2 or higher
 - Apache Maven
 - Apache Tomcat vesion 9 or higher
-- DataBase: PostgresSQL
+- DataBase: MySQL
 - docker
-- liquibase

 ### Installation
 - First of all, you should made your fork